gatsbyjs/gatsby/docs/docs/theme-ui.md

 }
 ```

 Alternatively, you could do the same thing and require the package yourself.
+This is necessary if you're referencing a local package that isn't available publicly.

 ```shell
 npm install @theme-ui/preset-funk